Lois-Wong/Detecting-Suicide-Ideation/README.md

 The data is randomly split into train and test sets to facilitate holdout cross validation, with a test size of 0.25.

 **Preprocessing:** A preprocessing function is written to first tokenize posts using TweetTokenizer and ignore casing.
-Following this, stopword and punctuation are removed, and the remaining words are stemmed with PorterStemmer.
-Lemmatization is not used because previous testing of that method on this data revealed little to no effect in model performance (accuracy) and took significantly longer to run.
+Stopwords and punctuation are removed, and the remaining words are stemmed with PorterStemmer.
+Lemmatization is not used because previous testing of that method on this data revealed little to no improvement in model performance (accuracy) and took significantly longer to run.

 **Final Dataset:** The final dataset consists of two columns: "text" indicating the textual contents of the social media post, and "suicide" indicating the class -- 1 for suicidal and 0 for non-suicidal.

 The data are balanced, with comparable counts of suicide and non-suicide posts.
 This makes accuracy score a suitable metric for evaluating models trained on this data.
 Class distribution of posts can be seen below.